Orange-Murker/micropython/ports/stm32/modules/python/README.md

 The .py files in this directory will be frozen into micropython.

-The BioRobotics classes are put into a single file such that it represents a single package.
+The BioRobotics classes are put into a package, with multiple files that are represented a single module.
-Trickery with relative imports from `__init__.py` do not work with frozen modules in micropython.
+The `__init__.py` does specific imports to control what is exposed in the package.